 True or False: You can start a fire with just 2 pieces of wood

 Somewhat true.
 When done properly, you can start a fire with just two pieces of wood using the fire plow method.
 This type of friction fire is done using one piece as the base and another as the “friction stick.”

 The base is a long piece of wood with a groove carved down its center.
 This bit is laid out on the ground.
 The end of the second piece (the friction stick) is carved into a dull point.
 The tip of the friction stick is quickly rubbed along the groove of the base to produce embers.
 The embers are then transferred to a tinder bundle to make fire.

 Technically, you will need more than two sticks to keep a fire going, but these sticks are enough to get your embers started.

 As a prepper, it’s your responsibility to equip yourself with the right knowledge and skills by researching.
-Know how to separate fact from fiction.
-Make sure that your survival skills are backed up by solid practice, logic and even scientific evidence, if need be.
+Know how to separate survival facts from fiction.
+Make sure your skills are backed up by solid practice, logic, and even scientific evidence if need be.

 Keep your skills sharp through constant practice.
 This way, you’ll work out any kinks and mistakes and adjust your technique accordingly so when SHTF, you won’t be caught unawares.

 What other dicey survival tips have you heard?
 Let us know in the comments!